Mariusthvdb/custom-ui/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

+## Why use Custom-ui?
+We can [customize entities in core Home Assistant](https://www.home-assistant.io/docs/configuration/customizing-devices/).
+This is however rather limited.
+Two of the most important features Custom-ui offers on top of the core customization are Templates and support for the icon_color attribute.
+We can use these features globally in our Home Assistant configuration and thus create extremely powerful though very compact customizations.

 ## No more icon_color?
 Since Home Assistant saw version 110.+, [icon handling in state-badge](https://github.com/home-assistant/frontend/issues/5892#issuecomment-630872617) has changed, causing the [original custom-ui](https://github.com/andrey-git/home-assistant-custom-ui) by @andrey-git to no longer be fully functional.